umer-saleem/Creating-Google-Spreadsheets/README.md

-# Data Extraction using Google Spreadsheet (Python)
+# Data Extraction using Google Spreadsheet (Python) In Development

 ## Steps to Perform
 ### Creating a Gmail Account